St. Vincent de Paul

 Services provided on this project:

 Based on research of St. Vincent de Paul's life and times, the architectural character and artwork reflects a Neo-French Gothic style of architecture with references to St. Lazare, the last residence of St. Vincent de Paul in Paris.
 But while the exterior form suggests a traditional Basilical plan, the interior provides an open, centrally-focused worship space in support of modern liturgy.
 Beginning in 1992 with a 15 acre property located on the Champions Golf Course and in the midst of a growing residential neighborhood, RDG worked with the parish to define a vision that has carried it through five phases of construction and eighteen years of development--through each phase refining the design and articulating the needs--from completion of the school in 1993 through completion of the worship center, parish hall, and fellowship space.
+From the first meeting with the planning committee it became clear that the parish was looking for a building that "looks like a church."
+The RDG team spent the next few months working closely with the parish to articulate what "looking like a church" meant.
+Throughout the process, our journey together brought the parish to a greater understanding of the history of the Roman Catholic Church, both spiritually and architecturally.

 Interior Design Overview: